Our research is editorially independent but we may earn a commission for purchases made through our links.

 Grand Rapids may not have as many pizza restaurants as some of the other cities on this list, but the ones that are here are excellent.
 And since Michigan is known for having some excellent craft breweries, don’t limit yourself to just traditional pizza restaurants either.
 A local poll revealed that favorite Grand Rapids pizza places were Flo’s Pizza, The Mitten Brewing Company, and Harmony Brewing Company.
 The breweries in Grand Rapids have great beer and pizza at the same time, and honestly, was there ever a more perfect pairing?
 Other pizza spots to check out include Carlucci’s Pizza, Brick Road Pizza, and Licari’s Sicilian Pizza Kitchen.

 Dayton is another great Midwestern city to order a pizza and be pleasantly surprised at how amazing it is.
-Local polls have been taken to tally up over 10,000 votes to determine the best pizza places so that visitors just passing through don’t need to figure it out for themselves!
-Last year, Dayton Pizza Madness collected over 28,000 votes to narrow the competition down to one champion: Cousin Vinny’s, a local chain that has 16 locations.
-Others in the top spots include Donato’s, with about a dozen Dayton locations, Beavercreek Pizza Dive, Cassano’s Pizza King, and Corleone’s Pizza.
+Local polls have determined the best pizza places so that visitors just passing through don’t need to figure it out for themselves!
+Favorites include Dayton’s Original Pizza Factory, Donato’s, Beavercreek Pizza Dive and Cassano’s Pizza King.

 Oakland is packed with amazing pizza places, and one of the most talked-about ones is called A16 Rockridge.
 With the best aspects of Italian traditions and California-fresh ingredients, this restaurant specializes in Neapolitan pizzas, seafood, and meats.
 Zachary’s Chicago Pizza on College Avenue has great deep-dish, and Forge Pizza on Franklin Street has some nice outdoor seating with a cozy fireplace.
-Meanwhile, Pizzaiolo is great for a date night, Boot and Shoe Service is nice for brunch, and Lanesplitter is the place to go if you love lots of toppings on your pizza.
+Meanwhile, Pizzaiolo is great for a date night and Lanesplitter is the place to go if you love lots of toppings on your pizza.

-Step aside Philly cheese steaks; there’s a new favorite food in town.
+Step aside Philly cheesesteaks; there’s a new favorite food in town.
 In a city known for its rich American history, it should come as no surprise that there’s a restaurant calling itself a pizza museum here.
 The Pizza Brain has lots of pizza artifacts and serves up some great thin-crust too.
-Another top pick is Pizzeria Vetri, which has been named one of the top new restaurants in recent years and become wildly popular.
+Another top pick is Pizzeria Vetri, which has become wildly popular.
 This particular establishment has stayed true to pizza’s Italian roots with ultra-fresh ingredients.

-Kansas City has become really famous for its barbecue, but it’s pizza is nothing to brush off either.
-Creative combinations and fresh flavors make Pizzabella in the Crossroads Arts District and Minsky’s favorite local picks.
+Kansas City has become famous for its barbecue, but its pizza is nothing to brush off either.
+Creative combinations and fresh flavors make Minsky’s a favorite local pick.
 This is an affordable and accessible travel destination where you can eat pizza to your heart’s content and still have money left in your wallet for dessert.
 Bella Napoli is a great small Italian eatery with hand-tossed pizzas and traditional toppings, and d’Bronx Authentic Deli and Pizzeria serves New York-style pizza in whole pies or by the slice.
-SPIN!
-Is a local pizza spot that’s known for its offbeat combination options, and Waldo Pizza is a good option if you have a dietary restriction and need to go gluten-free or dairy-free.
-Grinders, The Art of Pizza, and Pizzabella are popular local options too.
+SPIN! is a local pizza spot that’s known for its offbeat combination options, and Waldo Pizza is a good option if you have a dietary restriction and need to go gluten-free or dairy-free.
+Grinders is another popular local option too.

-The University of Notre dame is in South Bend, and it’s also the largest employer in the city.
+The University of Notre Dame is in South Bend, and it’s also the largest employer in the city.
 You might not expect to find one of America’s top pizza destinations here, but this college-fueled demand has created an awesome place to grab a slice.
-The Northern Indiana Pizza Wars have aimed to decide which restaurant serves up the best local pizza, and Giannetto’s Pizza & Pasta in Granger recently took the top spot.
-Other local favorites in South Bend are Barnaby’s South Bend in the downtown’s East Bank neighborhood, Lacopos’s Pizza in the northwest part of town, and Starlight Pizza on the south side.
+Barnaby’s South Bend in the downtown’s East Bank neighborhood is a local favorite, as is Lacopos’s Pizza in the northwest part of town, and Starlite Pizza on the south side.

 The University of Tennessee has driven Knoxville’s pizza scene because of its affordable and consistently delicious menu options.
 A couple can’t miss spots are Hard Knox Pizza and Sergeant Pepperoni’s Pizza in town.
 Other favorites in town to consider are Gavino’s Pizzeria & Restaurant, Blaze Fast-Fire’d Pizza, and the Tomato Head, which has some good vegetarian options and sandwiches too.